tonyho1992/wax/_posts/esri/1-1-1-interaction.md

   href='http://serverapi.arcgisonline.com/jsapi/arcgis/2.8/js/dojo/dijit/themes/claro/claro.css'&gt;
 </pre>

-ESRI's code is a bit odd: by default mouse wheel scrolling pans north and south rather than zooming.
-Like [OpenLayers](http://mapbox.com/wax/connector-ol.html), it has a rather obtuse obsession with projections, but to the point that one cannot simply reproject in-browser, as OpenLayers does with its native code and [proj4js](http://trac.osgeo.org/proj4js/), but it relies on an external server to do this work.

 You'll also need to add the class `claro` to div your map will live in, so that the 'claro' stylesheet affects it.